-Stevenson / Farmer - Thriving at Work (TaW) Report 2017 on what poor mental health costs employers
+Stevenson/ Farmer - Thriving at Work (TAW) Report 2017 on what poor mental health costs employers

-The cost of poor mental health to employers
+The cost of poor mental health to employers continued

-The TaW report found that poor mental health costs employers around £33 - £42 billion a year.
+The TAW report found that poor mental health costs employers around £33 -£42 billion a year.
+The following diagram shows a breakdown of what these costs relate to...

 This is made up of: